 Cyber Resilience Should Be Provable.

-Independent validation of cybersecurity controls through real-world testing.
-Understand how they perform when it matters
+Independent validation of cybersecurity controls under real-world conditions - so you know how they perform when it actually matters

 Provable Cyber Resilience is an independent cybersecurity research platform created by UK cybersecurity expert David Whitelegg, focused on measurable assurance, control effectiveness, and operational cyber resilience.